Accused gunman in Christchurch terror attacks denied newspaper, television and radio access

 "There will be people in prison who will be pretty angry about it, particularly the fact that he's a white supremacist."

-There were "little pockets" of white supremacy in the South Island, but if the alleged gunman was to be found guilty and be convicted of the massacre he would likely serve his time in a maximum security facility in Auckland.
+There were "little pockets" of white supremacy in the South Island, but if the alleged gunman were to be found guilty and be convicted of the massacre he would likely serve his time in a maximum-security facility in Auckland.

 It was possible he could spend the rest of his life in segregation, and at least the next five to 10 years in "effective" solitary confinement.